bhuvan-raj/Kubernetes-EKS-Zero-to-Hero/Admission Controller/README.md

 <img src="https://github.com/bhuvan-raj/Kubernetes-Openshift-Zero-to-Hero/blob/main/Admission%20Controller/assets/ac.jpg" alt="Banner" />

-## 🚀 Introduction

-Welcome to the deep dive into **Kubernetes Admission Controllers**!
-In the realm of cloud-native security and policy enforcement, these controllers are arguably one of the most powerful, yet often misunderstood, components of the Kubernetes control plane.

-You've already mastered **Role-Based Access Control (RBAC)**, which dictates *who* can do *what* in your cluster.
-Now, we're taking it a step further to understand *what actions are allowed*, regardless of user permissions, and *how objects behave* even before they are persisted.
-Admission Controllers act as the "gatekeepers" that ensure every operation aligns with your cluster's policies and security standards.

-This module will equip you with a fundamental understanding of what Admission Controllers are, why they are essential, how they function, and how you can leverage them to build more secure and compliant Kubernetes environments.

----

-## 🎯 Learning Objectives

-By the end of this module, you should be able to:

-* **Define** Kubernetes Admission Controllers and explain their core purpose.
-* **Differentiate** Admission Controllers from Authentication and Authorization (RBAC).
-* **Describe** the Admission Chain and where controllers fit in the API server's request lifecycle.
-* **Identify** and explain the role of common built-in Admission Controllers.
-* **Understand** the concept of Dynamic/Webhook Admission Controllers (Mutating and Validating).
-* **Explain** the workflow of a Webhook Admission Controller, including `AdmissionReview` requests and responses.
-* **List** common use cases for implementing Admission Controllers for security, policy enforcement, and automation.
-* **Discuss** best practices for configuring and operating Admission Controllers, particularly webhooks.
-* **Recognize** popular tools and frameworks that leverage Admission Controllers (e.g., OPA/Gatekeeper, Kyverno).

----

-## 📅 Prerequisites

-Before diving into this topic, ensure you have a solid understanding of:

-* **Kubernetes Basics:** Pods, Deployments, Services, Namespaces, API Server.
-* **Kubernetes API Objects:** How objects are defined in YAML and interacted with via `kubectl`.
-* **Role-Based Access Control (RBAC):** Users, Service Accounts, Roles, ClusterRoles, RoleBindings, ClusterRoleBindings.
-* **Basic Networking Concepts:** HTTP/HTTPS, TLS.

----

-## 📖 Module Content

 ### 1. What are Admission Controllers?

 Admission Controllers are pieces of code that **intercept requests to the Kubernetes API server** after authentication and authorization, but *before* the object is persisted in `etcd`.
 They act as policy enforcement points, allowing you to: